ma-04/autostart-vm-az-function/README.md

 * Use run_http_trigger.ps1 for a webhook trigger, and run_timer_trigger.ps1 for a timer trigger
 * This is a simple example, and can be expanded to do more things, like starting multiple VMs, or sending notifications to multiple services, or even starting a VM on a schedule.

+## Environment Variables

+This function uses the following environment variables:

+- `SUBSCRIPTION_ID`: Your Azure subscription ID where the VMs are located
+- `VM_TO_START`: (Optional) The name of a specific VM to start if it's shut down.
+When set, the function will look for this VM across all resource groups in the subscription and start it if it's deallocated or stopped.

+### Manual VM Start Feature

+The function now supports starting a specific VM by setting the `VM_TO_START` environment variable.
+This is useful when you want to start a particular VM on-demand:

+1. Set the `VM_TO_START` environment variable to the name of your VM
+2. The function will search for the VM across all resource groups in the subscription
+3. If found and the VM is deallocated/stopped, it will be started
+4. The function logs the VM's current status and any actions taken

+Example: If you set `VM_TO_START=my-spot-vm`, the function will automatically start that VM if it's not running.

+### Configuration for Deployment

+When deploying to Azure, make sure to set these environment variables in your Function App's Application Settings:

+1. Go to your Function App in the Azure Portal
+2. Navigate to Settings > Environment Variables (or Configuration)
+3. Add the following application settings:
+   - `SUBSCRIPTION_ID`: Your Azure subscription ID
+   - `VM_TO_START`: The name of the VM you want to auto-start (optional)

+For local development, update the `local.settings.json` file with these values.

 # How to use
 ## Create Function App